-Kitchen sponges play a big role in keeping our sink cum kitchen clean.
-We rely on sponges to clean the pots and bars, the plates and bowls for the kind of food we eat, and the counters where we prepare the food.
+Kitchen sponges play a significant role in keeping our sink cum kitchen clean.
+We rely on sponges to clean the pots and bars, the plates and bowls for the food we eat, and the counters where we prepare the food.
 So the last thing we have to depend on is a sterile kitchen sponge.
 Now for how to keep a kitchen sponge clean, or keep your kitchen sponge bacteria-free.
-Here are the five easiest ways to clean kitchen sponges, including high heat, natural ingredients, and more.
+Here are the five most natural ways to clean kitchen sponges, including high heat, natural ingredients, and more.

 How to clean a sponge with vinegar:

 If you are looking for a cheap, non-toxic, and biodegradable disinfectant, go back to vinegar.
 It can be used to clean your microwaves, drains, showerheads, and you guessed it, to make your fun kitchen sponge clean your kitchen sponge naturally, soak it in full power vinegar for 5 minutes.
 (It doesn’t need to be diluted) Squeeze the vinegar, rinse the clean kitchen sponge in freshwater with warm water, and let it dry.

 Bleach is another excellent choice for cleaning kitchen sponges.
 It kills viruses, molds, and germs, in addition to bacteria.
 At first, you should mix 3/4 cup bleach in 1 gallon of water.
 Soak the kitchen sponge for 5 minutes.
 Rinse well in mildly hot water and your work is done.

 Caution: Both bleach and vinegar have a strong odor.
 Always work in a well-ventilated room when cleaning with bleach.
 If you prefer to avoid these solutions, we share how to clean the kitchen sponge with heat and water.